Regina Höfer: Biography

 Höfer competed in 80 metres hurdles competition at the 1966 European Championships finishing 8th in the second semi-final.

 Höfer finished third behind Pat Jones in the 80 metres hurdles event at the British 1967 WAAA Championships.

 In 1968 she joined the sports club SC DHfK Leipzig, and trained under coach Karl-Heinz Balzer and with fellow athletes like Karin Balzer and Christina Heinich.
 The following year she won a gold medal in 4 × 100 metres relay at the 1969 European Championships, together with teammates Bärbel Podeswa, Renate Meißner and Petra Vogt.
-In addition she placed sixth in both the 100 metres and 100 metres hurdles.